MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 # Confirming Posts are Saving

 So we can save to the database, but how can we be sure?
 There are a couple of ways!
 We could go into the `mongo` shell and inspect our database, observing that the `posts` collection is now populated with documents.
-Alternatively, we can use a program, Robo3d, to graphically inspect our database and observe what collections and documents we've created.
+Alternatively, we can use a program, [Robo 3T](https://robomongo.org/download), to graphically inspect our database and observe what collections and documents we've created.

-Use either the `mongo` shell or Robo3d to confirm you are successfully creating posts before moving on.
+Use either the `mongo` shell or [Robo 3T](https://robomongo.org/download) to confirm you are successfully creating posts before moving on.

 # STRETCH: Adding Created At and Updated At Attributes